kinotto/angular-skitter/README.md

 ### Dependencies

-`angular-skitter` depends on: jQuery and jQuery.easing
+`angular-skitter` depends on jQuery and jQuery.easing

 ## Usage

 Use angular skitter is pretty straight forward.

-just decorate your html with the directive passing an option object that represents the configuration applied to the gallery and you're ready to go.
+just decorate your html with the directive passing an option object that represents the configuration applied to the gallery.